NobleWong/SiteGenesis-Community-TestSuite/README.md

 - Parameters:
     - name: path to and name of the test case e.g. "**tests.package.TTestcaseName**", no default
     - webdriver: name of an installed WebDriver e.g. "**chrome**", default standard webdriver of the project
-    - width: numer of pixels e.g. ""**800**", default standard width of the browser
+    - width: number of pixels e.g. ""**800**", default standard width of the browser
-    - height: numer of pixels e.g. ""**600**", default standard height of the browser
+    - height: number of pixels e.g. ""**600**", default standard height of the browser

 ## Test Suite Structure